 Vygotsky: Private Speech as a Thinking Tool

-Encouraging Student Self-Talk and Private Speech
+Encouraging Learner Self-Talk and Private Speech

 The practical implication: When you assess learning, don't penalise thinking out loud.
 In fact, listen to it.
 How a learner talks themselves through a task reveals their reasoning, their misconceptions, and the gaps in their scaffolding far more clearly than silent, written work ever will.